 Razer BlackWidow Elite

-The last two keyboards were very aesthetically clean and simple, this one has a different more colourful looks.
+The last two keyboards were very aesthetically clean and simple, this one has a different, more colourful look.
 I believe this will appeal to programmers who also do some (a lot of?) gaming on the side.

 This keyboard has very good ratings.
 It has USB and audio passthrough, media buttons and you can of course change the colors of the LED backlight.
 As well as the other previous two keyboards on this list this is a joy to type on.